celo-org/social-connect/README.md

 ## 🧑‍💻 Quickstart

-The following steps use the Celo [ContractKit](https://docs.celo.org/developer/contractkit) to quickly set you up to play around with the protocol.
+The following steps use the  [Viem](https://viem.sh) to quickly set you up to play around with the protocol.
 If you would like to use a different library instead, please refer to the [example scripts](examples/).

 1. Add the [`@celo/identity`](https://www.npmjs.com/package/@celo/identity) package into your project.